krestfield/docs/certdog/installation.md

 If you now close the browser, re-open and navigate to https://127.0.0.1/excert/ui the warnings should be gone

 Note: This is a test certificate and should not be trusted in a production environment.

-You should still continue to create a valid SSL certificate as described [here](configure_server_ssl.html)
+You should still continue to create a valid SSL certificate for the server, as described [here](configure_server_ssl.html)

+As well as a valid SSL certificate to protect the database traffic, as described [here](update_the_db_certificate.html)

 <br>
 ### Windows Services